 The Village Board would recognize winners at a regularly scheduled public meeting and it would be featured on the Village website in the same time frame.
 For more information, please click on the following form:

-The BBC is pleased to announce the 2019 Garden Recognition winners.
-Below is a listing of the winners for the current year along with photographs of their beautifully maintained gardens.
+The BBC is pleased to announce the 2020 Garden Recognition winner.
+The winner for the current year is below a long with photographs of their beautifully maintained gardens.
 Additionally, the BBC has a special holiday season winner to feature a home with a great holiday lighting scheme to beautify their home frontage.

 Business Recognition Program